aisingapore/ai-practitioner-handbook/book/4-lit-review/factors-to-consider-during-literature-review.md

 ## Open-Sourcing of a pre-trained model

 For projects that involve NLP or CV, it could be beneficial to look for solutions that have its pre-trained model open-sourced.
 This is to ensure that you can apply transfer learning in such projects, to reduce training time.
-Training time for language or computer vision models take very long, and it could be costly (both time and financially) in a project.
+Language or computer vision models requires extremely long training time, and it could be costly (both time and financially) in a project.

 ## Key takeaways from the literature

 You must never take into account the results published in the paper.
-They are often inflated, and more importantly, the data is different.
-Data is usually the biggest factor contributing to the high accuracy of every model, and since the data between the paper and your project is different, do expect to have a difference in accuracy as well.
+They are often inflated, and more importantly, the data used is different.
+Data is usually the biggest factor contributing to the performance of every model, and since the data between the paper and your project is different, do expect to have a difference in accuracy.
 You should focus on the algorithms and methods of evaluation used in the literature instead.

+# Conclusion

+While these factors are non-exhaustive, they can ensure that you are doing a informative yet meaningful literature review.